 Don’t they look fantastic??
 I can’t decide which sprinkles I like best.
 Possibly the pink sugar.
 Whichever I choose, it’s hard to just eat one.
 These are as addictive as the originals.

 What do you think of this recipe?
 Would you eat it knowing it’s made with a cracker?
-Will you be buying Girl Scout cookies?
+Will you be buying or selling Girl Scout cookies?
+If selling, follow these cookie sales tips and have your scouts learn their cookies with this free Girl Scout Cookie Time game.
 I’m glad that our cookies are still $4/box this year.
 I heard that many councils across the country raised their cookies to $5/box.